Online Barnacle Cleaning

 Barnacles look like little rocks, but they’re actually crustaceans - close relatives of crabs and shrimp.
 They affix themselves to any hard surface and filter food from the seawater that surrounds them.

-They are more widespread in warm and temperate waters and have been posing a problem for all seismic in-sea equipment since the beginning of marine seismic measurements.
+They are more widespread in warm and temperate waters and have been posing a problem for seismic in-sea equipment since the beginning of marine seismic measurements.

 PGS has developed a range of techniques to minimize barnacle growth on the seismic streamer cables, as their presence can slow down acquisition and may generate noise that is detrimental to the quality of the recorded seismic signals.